RainoBoy97/Scrimmage/README.md

 =========
 Scrimmage plugin for Bukkit.

-Coded by: RainoBoy97 and hdt80bro
+Coded by: RainoBoy97, hdt80bro and ShinyDialga45
-Ideas and help: ElectroidFilms and ShinyDialga45
+Ideas and help: ElectroidFilms

 Initial project idea and code: Barnyard_Owl